 - Staying on target: Capture and sequencing to target the regions of interest significantly reduces the cost of sequencing and data analysis compared to whole genome sequencing.

-- Maximizing gains from imputation: targeted GBS delivers high-quality data to support accurate and informative imputation that makes breeding strategies cost effective.
+- Maximising gains from imputation: Targeted GBS delivers high-quality data to support accurate and informative imputation that makes breeding strategies cost-effective.

-- Turnaround times that fit into the breeding cycle: targeted GBS enables a turnaround time of less than two weeks in the wet lab, plus no more than six weeks to design a new oligonucleotide library.
+- Turnaround times that fit into the breeding cycle: Targeted GBS enables a turnaround time of less than two weeks in the wet lab, plus no more than four weeks to design a new oligonucleotide library.
 This readily fits into a plant breeding cycle and can save years of development time.